salahuddinfa/mark/README.md

 - Graceful fallback to rule-based matching if LLM fails
 - API error handling for weather and music services
 - Cache validation with automatic expiration

-## Contributing 🤝

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## License 📄

-This project is open source and available under the [MIT License](LICENSE).